Eristavi is one of the most prominent English-speaking voices from Eastern Europe.

 He led pioneering English-language coverage of the Russian disinformation warfare, Russian colonialism, and the fight for human rights equality in Eastern Europe

-His storytelling seamlessly blends personal experience, journalism, and empathetic storytelling, resonating with global audiences.
+His storytelling seamlessly blends personal experience, journalism, and empathetic communications, resonating with global audiences.

 He’s also a rare openly queer voice in Eastern European media, which adds a powerful layer of representation and insight.